 Data visualization will become progressively more important as teams and departments collaborate across boundaries.

 Moreover, it enables customers to track sales in near real-time, get insights into consumer behavior, estimate profitability, and much more.
 A variety of industries has embraced this concept, including retail, insurance, and oil, and more are joining every year.
 BI systems also continuously evolve in response to new technology and user creativity.

 Top BI tools that business entrepreneurs can rely on

 1. Ad hoc analysis: This is one of the basic aspects of current BI systems and an important feature of self-service its own solutions.
 It is also known as ad hoc querying.

 It is the process of creating and executing queries in order to examine specific business challenges.
 While ad hoc queries are generally generated on the fly, they are frequently repeated on a regular basis, with the analytics findings included in dashboards and reports.

 2. Online processing of analytical data (OLAP): OLAP tools, one of the first BI technologies, allow users to evaluate data across several dimensions, making them ideal for sophisticated queries and computations.

 Previously, data had to be retrieved from a data warehouse and placed in multidimensional OLAP cubes, but OLAP analyses may now be conducted directly against columnar databases.

 3. Intelligence operational (OI): This is a type of real-time analytics that gives information to managers and frontline employees in company operations.

-4. Location Intelligence (LI): This is a subset of business intelligence that allows users to evaluate location and geographic data using map-based data visualization.
+4. Location Intelligence (LI): This is a subset of business intelligence that allows users to evaluate the location and geographic data using map-based data visualization.
 Location intelligence provides information on geographic factors in corporate data and processes.